 Is there ever a time when stealing is okay?
 Asking for a friend.
 Okay, okay, I’m that friend.
 Honestly, I’m currently staring out of my office window at my neighbor’s tree.
-It’s loaded down with ripe persimmons and this Persimmon-Walnut Muffin recipe is begging to be made with them.
-But, then I think of how embarrassing it will be to have my face plastered over some crime stoppers site.
-They’d probably give me some lame alias like, “The Persimmon Pincher.”
+It’s loaded down with ripe persimmons, and this Persimmon-Walnut Muffin recipe is begging to be made with them.
+But then I think of how embarrassing it will be to have my face plastered over some crime stoppers site.
+They’d probably give me some lame alias like “The Persimmon Pincher.”
 Our twins won’t get into an Ivy League school.
 So, I sit here looking at the persimmon tree…coveting them.
 Consequently, if I stole them, I’d be breaking two of the Ten Commandments.
 Yeah.
-Totally not going down that road.
-The next thing you know, I’ll be selling fois gras out of my trunk in Chinatown.
+Totally not going down that road because the next thing you know, I’ll be selling fois gras out of my trunk in Chinatown.

 Since I think I’m too cute to go to the pen, I’ll stick to acquiring my persimmons the old-fashioned way- paying for them.
 But still coveting.